 - Complete the payment with your debit card

-- Where Can I Buy Bitcoins with a Debit Card?
+- Where Can I Buy Bitcoin with a Debit Card?

-- Conclusion – Is it Safe to Buy Bitcoins with a Debit Card?
+- Conclusion – Is it Safe to Buy Bitcoin with a Debit Card?

-Using your debit card to purchase Bitcoins isn’t as easy as it sounds.
-Some exchanges are afraid of fraud and therefor don’t accept debit cards.
+Using your debit card to purchase Bitcoin hasn’t always been as easy as it sounds.
+Some exchanges are afraid of fraud and, therefore, don’t accept debit cards.
 However, many exchanges have started implementing services to detect fraud and are more open to credit and debit card purchases these days.

-As a rule of thumb and exchange that accepts credit cards will also accept a debit card.
-If you’re not sure about a specific exchange you can just Google its name + “payment methods” and you’ll usually land on a review covering what payment method this exchange accepts.
+As a rule of thumb, an exchange that accepts credit cards will also accept a debit card.
+If you’re not sure about a specific exchange, you can just Google its name + “payment methods,” and you’ll usually land on a review covering what payment method this exchange accepts.

 Pros: Good support, fast turnaround, respectable company

-Coinmama supplies an easy way to buy Bitcoins with a debit card while charging a premium.
+Coinmama supplies an easy way to buy Bitcoin with a debit card while charging a premium.
 The company has been around since 2013 and supplies a wide variety of cryptocurrencies aside from Bitcoin.
-Recently the company has improved its customer support substantially and has one of the fastest turnarounds for buying Bitcoins in the industry.Visit Coinmama Read review
+Recently, the company has improved its customer support substantially and has one of the fastest turnarounds for buying Bitcoin in the industry.Visit Coinmama Read review

-Buying Bitcoins with a debit card through Coinmama
+Buying Bitcoin with a debit card through Coinmama

-- Visit Coinmama and choose the number of Bitcoins you want to buy
+- Visit Coinmama and choose the amount of Bitcoin you want to buy

 - Sign up on the site and verify your identity